 "But is this future inevitable?
 It’s certainly highly likely.
 But it will only happen if we collectively choose it."

-Of course, all of these trends are not just confined to the purchasing of consumer products, as important as that is.
+These trends are not just confined to the purchasing of consumer products, as important as that is.
 Automated decision making is increasing in all industries, from the fact that next-best-action software already a mainstay for many, to the huge advancements in AI that are only just beginning to have an impact.

-But is this future inevitable?
+Is this future inevitable?
 It’s certainly highly likely.
 But it will only happen if we collectively choose it, and there are those that have justifiable privacy concerns.
 The great Tim Berners-Lee is pioneering the concept of the “data pod”, an idea that any data generated by you or your things should reside in your own secure “pod”.
 You can then control access at a meaningful level, where consent has real power.
 If that becomes the case, I might find I still have to buy my own Baked Beans.

 Ben is an experienced Management Consultant with experience of shaping and leading a variety of complex global programmes across the full delivery lifecycle.
 His experiences range from initial strategy definition through to leading programme mobilisation and hands-on delivery.